TheGoodlike13/liberty_or_death/README.md

 ### The Fiddler is born

 Fine.
 It's time to get my hands dirty.
-If we can't use 'ldapmodify', but we still have to modify the 'cn=config.ldif' file, then I'll just have to reverse engineer the logic for the checksum calculation.
-We already know it's CRC32, so I just need to figure out the input.
+If we can't use `ldapmodify`, but we still have to modify the `cn=config.ldif` file, then I'll just have to reverse engineer the logic for the checksum calculation.
+We already know it's `CRC32`, so I just need to figure out the input.

-It seems that calculating the CRC32 is as simple as typing
+It seems that calculating the `CRC32` is as simple as typing

     crc32 {filename}

 Well, let's give that a shot on our config file.
 Predictably the value does not match the one in the file.
 But what if we remove those lines temporarily?
 Bingo.

-I re-add the line I had previously deleted and run CRC32, then re-add the documentation lines at the top with the new CRC value.
+I re-add the line I had previously deleted and run `crc32`, then re-add the documentation lines at the top with the new CRC value.

     sudo slaptest -u

 now no longer produces the checksum error.
 Hurray!
-Now let's hope 'ldapmodify' doesn't have any hidden side-effects that are not at all covered by this CRC32 magic trick.
+Now let's hope `ldapmodify` doesn't have any hidden side-effects that are not at all covered by this `CRC32` magic trick.

 That's 1 out of 3 errors taken care of!
 NEXT!

     <olcRootPW> can only be set when rootdn is under suffix

-It would help if you could tell us, you know, what do you think these 'rootdn' and 'suffix' values are, because the ones I entered into the file seem just fine.
+It would help if you could tell us, you know, what do you think these `rootdn` and `suffix` values are, because the ones I entered into the file seem just fine.
 Then again, I made that file myself, so it's entirely possible the system hasn't even looked there.
 Google it is!

 [#god_bodg_it](#god_bodg_it) seems to have exactly the same issue.
 The answer, unfortunately, is entirely useless because we go back to the Fiddler's riddle (that's the thing from previous chapter).
-It does seem that editing this 'cn=config.ldif' file using the advice from the guide is perilous to the extreme.
+It does seem that editing this `cn=config.ldif` file using the advice from the guide is perilous to the extreme.
 Which is confusing, because the comment section seems to think it helped them.
 I mean, they could all be bots, but cmon.

-Anyway, what if we take the lines from 'database{2}bdb.ldif', which didn't exist anyway, and put them into 'cn=config.ldif', but also adjust them to have the prefix 'cn=config'?
+Anyway, what if we take the lines from `database{2}bdb.ldif`, which didn't exist anyway, and put them into `cn=config.ldif`, but also adjust them to have the prefix `cn=config`?
 That's just insane enough to work.

 HAHAHAHAHAHAHAHAHAHAHAHAHAHA!
 No seriously.
 The Fiddler's riddle no.2:

     suffix <cn=config> not allowed in frontend database

-1. I want to add an admin account to 'cn=config.ldif'.
+1. I want to add an admin account to `cn=config.ldif`.
-2. If I use a suffix that is not 'cn=config', it's a bad suffix.
+2. If I use a suffix that is not `cn=config`, it's a bad suffix.
-3. If I use a suffix that is 'cn=config', it's a bad suffix.
+3. If I use a suffix that is `cn=config`, it's a bad suffix.

 Well, this one is less cryptic.
 Maybe if I make the suffix longer, it would work.
-Or maybe it just doesn't like the 'olcSuffix' property.
+Or maybe it just doesn't like the `olcSuffix` property.
 Let's try these.

 Well, no. Both of those turn out to be false.
-Other suffixes, like 'cn=deeper,cn=config' give the same error.
-Removing the 'olcSuffix' goes back to the original error.
+Other suffixes, like `cn=deeper,cn=config` give the same error.
+Removing the `olcSuffix` goes back to the original error.
 The Fiddler wins.
+Or loses.
+I'm not really sure anymore.

 The issue seems to be EVEN DEEPER, because in my madness I tried just using original values from the database file.
 Turns out those are ALSO not allowed in frontend database!
 Well, that should help with searching for an answer, at least.

 I find nothing but cryptic garbage and somebody who thinks telling someone to read the fucking manual, when the manual is the size of a fucking book, is a serious answer.
 Seriously.
 I did find some [#german_science](#german_science) which doesn't help in of itself, but gives me the impression that the current approach can't possibly work.
 I probably would have to configure the whole system to use BDB in order for it to recognize the file.
 The file probably also needs a lot more values.
 Probably.

-So I return the 'cn=config' file back to normal (I even kept the original CRC, hehe).
+So I return the `cn=config` file back to normal (I even kept the original CRC, heh).
 Surely things should work?
 No, of course not.

     entry -1 has no dn

 What?

 Ah, [#another_victim](#another_victim).
 The answer does contain some more instructions which might be cool enough to follow through, so I'll give it a shot.
 BUT.
 The guy in the comments says they tried it.
 And then they got the error I get.
 Then the answer given is to re-install.
 Well, shit.
 I knew it would happen sooner or later, but it's not happening today, I'm done xD Let's just hope a quick re-install will be sufficient.
-Of course, his instructions use 'yum', so that's another YUMMY snack for tomorrow to figure out.
+Of course, his instructions use `yum`, so that's another YUMMY snack for tomorrow to figure out.
 Hurray!

 Reinstall went quite smoothly, all things considered.
 [This page](https://www.cyberciti.biz/faq/debian-ubuntu-linux-reinstall-a-package-using-apt-get-command/)